 whether you are trekking to Everest Base camp or traveling in the car. please remember, you are traveling in a very remote area at above 5000 meters above sea level.
 Please do not assume the climate in Everest would be as same as it is in Lhasa and other sites in your itinerary.

-If your travel agency provides you oxygen tank, please see if you might need it further.
+If your Tibet travel agency provides you oxygen tank, please see if you might need it further.
 If you do please ask your guide to refill it before heading forward.
-The shop on way up and at the tent camp do sells the small oxygen can. but it is more expensive than that of in towns and cities. consider buying some as you need.
+The shop on way up and at the tent camp do sell the small oxygen can. but it is more expensive than that of in towns and cities. consider buying some as you need.